Novello Novelli

 Novello Novelli (2 March 1930 – 10 January 2018) was an Italian character actor.

 Life and career

 Born in Poggibonsi, province of Siena, as Novellantonio Novelli, a former footballer and surveyor, Novelli initially was the manager of the cabaret group "I Giancattivi" consisting of Francesco Nuti, Athina Cenci and Alessandro Benvenuti.

-In 1981, he made his acting debut in the Giancattivi's film West of Paperino, then, after the group disbanded, Novelli remained associated to Nuti, appearing in almost all his films.
+In 1981, he made his acting debut in Giancattivi's film West of Paperino, then, after the group disbanded, Novelli remained associated with Nuti, appearing in almost all his films.

 He also worked with Benvenuti, being critically appreciated for his performances in Welcome to Home Gori and its sequel, Return to Home Gori.

 Death

 Novelli died in Poggibonsi on 10 January 2018, aged 87.